Wolverine (character): Alternate versions

-A number of alternate universes and alternate timelines in Marvel Comics publications allow writers to introduce variations on Wolverine, in which the character's origins, behavior, and morality differ from the mainstream setting.
+A number of alternate universes and alternate timelines in Marvel Comics publications allow writers to introduce variations on Wolverine, in which the character's origins, behavior, morality, or sexual orientation differ from the mainstream setting.
 For example, the Wolverine of the alternate future of Days of Future Past is a resistance fighter in a future where Sentinels rule North America.
 In the Age of Apocalypse story arc, Apocalypse dominates the earth, and Wolverine is missing a hand.
 In the Age of Apocalypse, Logan has the name Weapon X rather than Wolverine.
 In this reality, Logan still has his adamantium, but is missing a hand; he and Jean Grey are lovers.
 In the alternate reality of Ultimate Marvel, Wolverine is initially an agent of Magneto, and is significantly more aggressive and amoral.
-In the future of Old Man Logan, Wolverine has been tricked into killing the other X-Men and has subsequently renounced violence.
+In X-Treme X-Men, Wolverine is the British Governor General of Canada; he and Hercules are lovers.
+In the future of Old Man Logan, Wolverine was tricked into killing the other X-Men and subsequently renounced violence.
 Old Man Logan, created by Millar in 2008, later featured in a miniseries written by Bendis that began in July 2015.